dilner1/Portfolio_one/README.md

 - Form for users that covers all of the above areas

-- requires name / email, what service they would like and a text box to give aditional context
+- requires name / email, what service they would like and a text box to give aditional context.

+- Inquiery section changes color on hover and also and also requires one of these to be selected

 ![bookings section](assets/images/booking_section.png)